mitchellmcm27/eclogite-tcg/README.md

 scripts/generate_reactions_eclogite -v slb21
 scripts/build_reactions database/reactions/[name].rxml
 ```
-It is recommended, but not necessary, to pass the path to the exact **.rxml** file that needs to be built, as shown above.
+It is highly recommended, but not necessary, to pass the path to the exact **.rxml** file that needs to be built, as shown above.

 The `scripts/generate_reactions` and `scripts/generate_reactions_eclogite` files provide examples of how to generate a set of reaction descriptions (**.rxml** files) between endmembers defined in a specific thermodynamic database.